drewstaylor/proj-nft-marketplace-helpers/README.md

 - [SwapsByPaymentType](./marketplace-contract/marketplace.js#L558-L624): Fetch all swaps by payment type (e.g. either cw20 payments or native ARCH)

 #### Transactions
 - [CreateNative](./marketplace-contract/marketplace.js#L628-L675): Create a swap for native ARCH.
 Can be used to create both 'Sale' and 'Offer' swaps.
-Note that creating a 'Sale' tx will fail if swap creator has not approved the marketplace to spend their NFT (e.g. see [cw721](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md) `Approve{spender, token_id, expires}`).

 - [FinishNative](./marketplace-contract/marketplace.js#L677-L722): Finalize and consume a swap paying with native ARCH.
+'Sale' txs will fail if cw721 contract has not approved marketplace contract to spend swap creator's NFT (see [cw721](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md) `Approve{spender, token_id, expires}`).
+'Offer' txs will fail if swap creator has not approved cw20 token contract to spend swap creator's cw20s (see [cw20](https://github.com/CosmWasm/cw-plus/blob/main/packages/cw20/README.md) `IncreaseAllowance{spender, amount, expires}`).

 - [CreateCw20](./marketplace-contract/marketplace.js#L724-L770): Create a swap using a cw20 token as payment.
 Can be used to create both 'Sale' and 'Offer' swaps.
-Note that creating an 'Offer' tx will fail if swap creator has not approved the cw20 token contract to spend their NFT (e.g. see [cw20](https://github.com/CosmWasm/cw-plus/blob/main/packages/cw20/README.md) `IncreaseAllowance{spender, amount, expires}`).

 - [FinishCw20](./marketplace-contract/marketplace.js#L772-L815): Finalize and consume a swap paying with cw20 tokens